— Breed of the Month —

 All dogs need some form of training and education.
 Love is vital to the bond you and your dog share, but on its own and without all the other elements of a strong relationship, your dog won’t feel fully fulfilled.

-Hear from Bark Busters Clients: Training a Golden Retriever
+Hear from Bark Busters Clients Who Have a Golden Retriever

 Damon was a pleasure to work with.
 After our first session, we immediately noticed improvements with our Golden Retriever puppy.
 We look forward to working with Damon further!